 2:00pm – Dubai Mall

 How do you pass up the opportunity to visit a mall with its own aquarium and theme park?
 That’s right, you don’t.
-Dubai Mall is the world’s second largest mall, after the West Edmonton Mall in Canada, and has over 1,000 stores among its 4 levels.
+Dubai Mall is the world’s second largest mall, after the West Edmonton Mall in Canada, and has over 1,000 stores among its 4 levels, perfect when visiting Dubai with kids.

 You have a lot of walking ahead of you so be sure to wear your walking shoes!
 If you do end up getting tired you can get a golf buggy to take you wherever you need to go #noshame